Like many parents, you may wonder whether your child is ready for a cell phone.

 When It Makes Sense

 Many parents cite safety as the main reason for giving their child a cell phone.
 They want to be able to reach their child whenever they need to.
-They also want to give their child the security of being able to reach them whenever he needs to.
+They also want to give their child the security of being able to reach them whenever they need to.

 This is especially true if your child is home alone after school or walks home alone, says Barbara Greenberg, PhD, a clinical psychologist in Fairfield County, CT.